Interested in summer camp, summer activities, ECS

-ECS Elementary School Hours are 8:35am to 3:35pm (on Wednesdays, elementary students are dismissed at 2:55pm).
+ECS Elementary School hours are 8:35am to 3:35pm (on Mondays, elementary students are dismissed at 2:55pm).

-ECS Middle and High School Hours are 7:25am to 2:40pm (on Wednesdays, middle and high school students are dismissed at 2:00pm).
+ECS Middle and High School hours are 7:25am to 2:40pm (on Mondays, middle and high school students are dismissed at 2:00pm).

-Mary Beck Elementary and Roosevelt STEAM Academy hours are 8:45am to 3:35pm (on Wednesdays, Beck and Roosevelt students are dismissed at 2:55pm).
+Mary Beck Elementary and Roosevelt STEAM Academy hours are 8:45am to 3:35pm (on Mondays, Beck and Roosevelt students are dismissed at 2:55pm).

 Elkhart Community Schools recognizes that good communication between the school and parents is critical to a child’s success.
 Our schools are ready to answer your questions or address any concerns you may have.
 For contact information for your child’s school, please see the Schools page.